RobSchilderr/frontend-ourplaces/README.md

 ## Our Places

 This is a showcase project which lets users share places among each other.
 It is provided with authentication to the user and the user is able to store places, upload pictures and locations.
+Right now the database is offline, it starts whenever you upload an image.

 ## Link to the website